-As shown in the above table, the best estimate of liabilities gross of reinsurance amounted to 568 CHF millions and entirely refers to direct business.
+As shown in the above table, the best estimate of liabilities gross of reinsurance amounted to 617 CHF millions and entirely refers to direct business.

-There exists an intra group reinsurance contract but there are currently no reserves ceded to it and hence the reinsurance recoverables amount to zero at the end of 2016.
+There exists an intra group reinsurance contract with a reinsurance recoverables amount of 0.01 CHF millions at the end of 2017.